 Jamie Dimon

-In two thousand, Jamie Dimon became chief executive of Bank One, a sprawling regional bank with outdated technology.
-He cut fifteen thousand jobs in the first year and closed four hundred branches.
-He consolidated back-office operations that five divisions ran.
+In 2000, Jamie Dimon became chief executive of Bank One, a sprawling regional bank with outdated technology.
+He cut 15,000 jobs in the first year and closed 400 branches.
+He consolidated back office operations that five divisions ran.
 Every redundancy was eliminated.
-The bank's efficiency ratio dropped from sixty-five to fifty-two percent.
-By two thousand and four, Bank One was lean enough to merge with JPMorgan Chase without destroying value.
-Dimon stayed to run the combined entity.
-While other banks made mortgage-backed securities, Dimon instructed his team to originate mortgages and sell ninety-five percent.
-Only the highest-quality five percent stayed in house.
-JPMorgan's subprime exposure was minimal.
-When the two thousand and eight financial crisis hit, every other major bank needed bailouts.
-Citigroup needed seventy-five billion in TARP funds.
-A.I.G needed one hundred eighty-two billion.
-Washington Mutual collapsed and sold for one point nine billion.
+The bank's efficiency ratio dropped from 65 to 52%.
+By 2004, Bank One was lean enough to merge with JP Morgan Chase without destroying value.
+Dimon stayed to run the combined entity, while other banks made mortgage-backed securities.
+Dimon instructed his team to originate mortgages and sell 95%.
+Only the highest quality 5% stayed in house.
+JP Morgan's subprime exposure was minimal.
+When the 2008 financial crisis hit, every other major bank needed bailouts.
+Citigroup needed 75 billion in TARP funds.
+AIG needed 182 billion.
+Washington Mutual collapsed and sold for 1.9 billion.
+JP Morgan kept its balance sheet clean.

 Watch the full reel free on MoonReelz — moonreelz.com